 Even many immigration lawyers consider Form I-864, Affidavit of Support, to be one of the most confusing immigration forms.
 It’s a little like combining the financials of a tax return with the complexity of an immigration form.
 In fact, that’s basically what it is.
 The stakes are high.
 If the sponsor does not qualify, U.S. Citizenship and Immigration Services (USCIS) will not issue the intending immigrant permanent residence (green card).
+That why many green card applicants have affidavit of support questions.

 Do I need to submit a Form I-864, Affidavit of Support, with my green card application?